 A collaborative effort to protect recreational access and ecological values

-Our goal is to permanently protect Sloan Peak in a way that preserves both the recreational and ecological values of the area.
-Toward that end, our project is to convene and facilitate a collaborative process involving all the stakeholders in the area: mountain bikers, dirt bikers, hunters and outfitters, snowmobilers, horseback riders, hikers and nearby residents.
+Our goal is to permanently protect Sloane Peak in a way that preserves both the recreational and ecological values of the area.
+Toward that end, we’re working collaboratively with the stakeholders in the area: mountain bikers, dirt bikers, hunters and outfitters, snowmobilers, horseback riders, hikers and nearby residents.
 To honor the collaborative process, we can’t dictate the outcome, but it would likely take the form of a proposal to our members of Congress recommending legislation that overlays a patchwork of protective designations on the landscape.

-About half of the Sloan Peak area was originally included in the Hidden Gems wilderness proposal, but the parcel was withdrawn at the request of recreational groups; we will not renege on that agreement.
+About half of the Sloane Peak area was originally included in the Hidden Gems wilderness proposal, but the parcel was withdrawn at the request of recreational groups.
 We at the Wilderness Workshop recognize that recreational uses are a fact on the ground in many parts of the area, and are reflected in the Forest Service’s new travel management plan.
 However, the extent and intensity of these uses is increasing, as our local population swells and as technological advances allow machines to cover more ground and reach ever steeper and more remote places.
-WW’s mission is to make sure that nature doesn’t get crowded out in places like Sloan Peak, which has extensive forests and very rich mid-elevation wildlife habitat that is in danger of being fragmented and degraded.
+WW’s mission is to make sure that nature doesn’t get crowded out in places like Sloane Peak, which has extensive forests and very rich mid-elevation wildlife habitat that is in danger of being fragmented and degraded.

-As the Hidden Gems Campaign has often noted, there are downsides to non-wilderness processes.
+As we have often noted, there are downsides to non-wilderness processes.
 They can be highly labor-intensive to get right.
 Not based on an “organic” act (e.g., the Wilderness Act), each one must be a customized negotiation between various stakeholders.
 There’s a risk that extractive industries will try to get their nose under the tent and use the process to authorize logging, mining or drilling.
-Thus we don’t advocate this approach for lands that are worthy of wilderness designation, but Sloan Peak is a case where alternative designations belong on the table.
+Thus we don’t advocate this approach for lands that are worthy of wilderness designation, but Sloane Peak is a case where non-wilderness designations belong on the table.